Best laptop docking station in 2023: Thunderbolt, USB-C & more

-In the market for a new laptop docking station?
-Well, the surprisingly hard choice is made easier with our perfect guide right here.
-What’s best?
-Cheap or cash splashy?
+Are you looking for a new laptop docking station?
+It’s a surprisingly difficult choice, but we’ve made it easier with our guide right here.
+Which is best?
+Cheap or spenny?

-Laptops are constantly getting more, and more powerful as we march forward in time.
-It’s gotten to the point that brands like Razer and Gigabyte even refer to their high-end laptops as ‘desktop replacements’.
-Even the Steam Deck, a handheld gaming PC, has a dock for gaming on the big screen.
+Laptops are always getting more powerful as we move forward in time.
+It’s got to the point where brands like Razer and Gigabyte even refer to their high-end laptops as ‘desktop replacements’.
+Even the Steam Deck, a handheld gaming PC, has a dock for gaming on a bigger screen.

 However, using them without a dock can be a little bit tricky.
 A limited number of USB ports, and even HDMI or DisplayPorts can cause a lot of issues for these “desktop replacements”.
 Grabbing a dock should be easy, but it can raise a few questions.